 If the concept art is accurate, Space 220 will have tiered seating, making it like Coral Reef, but in outer space.
 Rather than windows into an aquarium, there will be screens and projection technology simulating outer space.
 (Sorry to ruin the “magic,” but it’s not actually 220 miles up.
 The actual building is like 3 stories high and doesn’t have windows.)

-While Walt Disney World has not officially announced as much, we expect that Space 220 Restaurant will participate in the Disney Dining Plan.
+While Walt Disney World has not officially announced as much, we expect that Space 220 Restaurant will participate in the Disney Dining Plan (once that returns).
 Currently, the restaurant’s webpage states “Dining Plans Not Accepted.”
 This is simply boilerplate/placeholder language that, as we’ve previously noted, is often not accurate.

-Our expectation is that it’ll begin as a one-credit table service restaurant.
-While the concept is novel and demand is sure to be sky-high at first, nothing about Space 220 says “2-credit Signature Dining experience.”
-Of course, popularity is a huge key to what’s “worth” two credits, and we’ve seen both Be Our Guest Restaurant and Le Cellier both make that jump.
-Over time, the same could happen here.
+Our expectation is that it’ll begin as a one-credit table service restaurant for lunch and 2-credit Signature Dining experience for dinner.
+While the menu may not seem Signature, popularity is a huge key to what’s “worth” two credits.
+We’ve seen both Be Our Guest Restaurant and Le Cellier both make that jump.
+Over time, the same could happen with lunch here.

 In terms of its location within Epcot, Space 220 Restaurant is an extension of the Mission: Space pavilion, tucked away between that and Test Track on a backstage plot of land.
 Conceptually and story-wise, the restaurant is supposed to look similar to Seattle’s Space Needle, but at a much higher elevation.

 In reality, Space 220 Restaurant is a nondescript green show-building (above) that’s tucked away mostly from guest view.
 It’s only visible while riding Test Track or in that area–but not from Mission: Space.